deoren/notes/docker/networks.md

     - attach new container by specifying the `--network NAME` flag
       - e.g., `docker container run --rm -d --network skynet alpine`

+- Create new service on `overlay` network
+  - `docker service create -d --name example --replicas 2 --network skynet alpine`
+    - Note: Because they're on the same overlay network, the two replicas (containers) can ping each other

 ## MACVLAN

 - used to have containers talk to systems on existing VLANs